 Shriners Chicago Hospital Story

-Bringing Meaning to the Statement, "No Request for Help is Foreign to the Society."
+Bringing meaning to the statement: 'No request for help is foreign to the Society'

-To Rocio and her family these strangers were Christ.
-To the travelers, Rocio and her family was Christ.
 How often does Christ enter our lives for a brief few hours and we don't even realize that He was there?
 How blessed to experience Him in such a pure and simple loving way.
 Don't miss your opportunity to visit with Christ.